-To promote and develop the tribal art and culture, this Institute organizes State Level Tribal Handicraft Exhibition every year.
+To promote and develop the tribal art and culture, this institute organises State Level Tribal Handicraft Exhibition every year.
 Tribal artisans get a chance to display their art forms as well as earn money.
 The tribal artists from all over Maharashtra are invited to participate in the exhibition.
-Each participant is given T.A., D.A., accommodation and food.
-T.R.T.I. makes arrangements for exhibition venue arrangements of stalls and local advertisement.
+Each Participant is given T.A., D.A. and accommodation.
+T.R.T.I. makes arrangements for exhibition venue.

-In the year 2014-15 the Tribal handicraft exhibition was organized in the premises of the Kaneri Math, Kolhapur from 19th January 2015 to 23rd January.2015 as a part of tribal cultural festival .52 Artisans from all over Maharashtra participated with their artifacts.
-The exhibits for the sale were handicrafts, wooden articles, bamboo work, warli paintings, paper masche masks and herbal medicines.
+In the year 2014-2015, the Tribal handicraft exhibition was organized in the premises of the Kaneri Math, Kolhapur from 19th January 2015 to 23rd January 2015 as a part of tribal cultural festival.
+52 artists from all over Maharashtra participated with their artifacts.
+The exhitis for the sale were handicrafts, wooden articles, bamboo work, warli paintings, paper masche masks and herbal medicines.

-The second Tribal handicraft exhibition in the year 2014-15 was organized at South Central Zone Cultural Center, Nagpur from 4th March 2015 to 8th March.2015.
-62 Artisans from all over Maharashtra participated with their artifacts
+The second Tribal handicraft exhibition in the year 2014-15 was organized at South Central Zone Cultural Center, Nagpur from 4^{th} March 2015 to 8^{th} March 2015.
+62 Artisans from all over Maharashtra participated with their artifacts.